HEALTHCARE ACCESS PROGRAM COORDINATOR

 Judgment and Analytical Skills

-- Analytical skills and the ability to use sound judgment to solve complex problems and make sound decisions.
+- Ability to use sound judgment to solve complex problems and make decisions.

-- Honesty, integrity and the ability to maintain confidentiality with regard to sensitive health and financial information.
+- Honesty, integrity and the ability to maintain confidentiality.

-- Ability to be diplomatic and to operate with tact and professionalism when working with the public, outside agencies, co-workers and management.
+- Ability to be diplomatic and to operate with tact and professionalism.

 - Ability to plan, organize, and accomplish work, manage multiple assignments simultaneously and meet deadlines.